Codsilla/pacm_prelims.github.io/index.md

 # Preliminary Exam Repository

 The preliminary exam is a first-year evaluation for students in the Program in Applied & Computational Mathematics (PACM) at Princeton University.
 This repository of past exam questions and transcripts is designed to be a helpful resource for new students.
-This webpage is an analogue this [similiar initiative](https://web.math.princeton.edu/generals/) from students in pure maths.
+This webpage is an analogue of this [similiar initiative](https://web.math.princeton.edu/generals/) from students in pure maths.

 ## 2024